Skip to content

 The Bourrienne Hotel

 The place was then bought by Louis Fauvelet de Bourrienne, Napoleon's private secretary, who left it his name.
-An entrepreneur at heart, Charles Beigbeder brings the Hôtel de Bourrienne back to life through an eponymous collection, but also by opening it up to young designers.
+An entrepreneur at heart, Charles Beigbeder brings the Hôtel de Bourrienne back to life by restauring it and by creating an eponymous brand.